shadowpint/KardPay/README.md

 An interactive Fintech Application
-An Android Application that shows basic implementation of an app like Paytm or Anyother ecommerce application The app fully functional with use of server backend hosted at Heroku, I will explain the server details in the later part
+An Android Application that shows basic implementation of an Recharge/ecommerce application
+The app fully functional with use of server backend hosted at Heroku
-It includes all the features stated in problem statement and some additional features too.
- To see the demo of the application see the video
- One can Install the app using apk in mobile phone, best made for phones having API 25

  # Functioning
  1. Signup using basic information
  2. Sign in with username and password which you created during signup process